About Sumo (相撲)

 Sumo is said to have its roots in the “story of the comparison of powers” written in Kojiki and Nihon Shoki.
 Sumo was originally a ritual to pray for a good harvest of crops.

-In the Nara period (710-794), Sumo wrestlers from all over Japan were invited to play Sumo to pray for a good harvest, which eventually became an annual event.
+In the Nara period (710-794), Sumo wrestlers from Japan were invited to play Sumo to pray for a good harvest, which eventually became an annual event.

 In the days of the samurai, Sumo is one of the skills to be practiced for fighting.
 Shoguns and feudal lords held viewing Sumo tournaments and hired the winners.

-Kanjin Sumo became popular during the Edo period (1603-1868), when Kanjin Sumo was held to raise money for the repair and construction of temples and shrines.
+Kanjin Sumo became popular during the Edo period (1603-1868) when Kanjin Sumo was held to raise money to repair and construct temples and shrines.

-Sumo wrestlers emerged from the ranks of the powerful, and they began to hold regular tournaments as a form of entertainment.
+Sumo wrestlers emerged from the ranks of the powerful, and they began to hold regular tournaments as entertainment.
 This became the prototype for the current Sumo.

-To cleanse the sacred ring, the Rikishi (Sumo wrestler) sprinkle salt in the ring before their fight, a traditional Japanese culture that remains to this day.
-In addition, the Rikishi, Gyoji, and Yobidashi, which has not changed since the Edo period, is one of the true pleasures of Sumo.
+To cleanse the sacred ring, the Rikishi (Sumo wrestler) sprinkles salt in the ring before their fight, a traditional Japanese culture that remains to this day.
+In addition, the Rikishi, Gyoji, and Yobidashi, which have not changed since the Edo period, are one of the true pleasures of Sumo.